Gov. Baker Announced Extended Statewide Closure of Schools Until May 4

 All athletics programs, events and after school activities will also remain suspended and fields, playgrounds and play areas will be closed until further notice.

-As a reminder, custodians and maintenance staff are continuing with their comprehensive and thorough disinfecting and sanitizing of all school and administrative buildings to ensure a healthy environment once classes resume.
+As a reminder, custodians and maintenance staff have completed a comprehensive and thorough disinfecting and sanitizing of all school and administrative buildings to ensure a healthy environment once classes resume.

 Due to the evolving spread of COVID-19 in Massachusetts, Gov. Baker issued a stay-at-home advisory.
 This means all residents are advised to stay home during this time in order to curb the spread of this virus, with the exception of going grocery shopping or picking up medication.